rillonline/writing/kearsarge/kearsarge.md

 "If we're going to make dinner at the Parge's, we better get going," Dad said.
 "It's a long ride to Pimlico from here."

-## Fracas at the Treasure Chest

-     Investigator Ronnie Camberwell's Case Notes for ## Chapter 16

-Kearsarge prearranged for her house AI Arthur to admit me.

-I am having Josh Hardy check Arthur out.

-Arthur identified three people as having access to the house:

-1. Charlie Dayton, the mine chief executive officer.

-2. Posthumous Patty Parine

-3. Dagger Dan somebody (I can't remember his name at the moment)

-These last two are known criminals who exceed even Ptolemy City law at times.

-I warned Blake Redman about these two as they frequent the Treasure Chest.
-His questions there could promote a confrontation.

-Kearsarge left me a holo in which she says she received a message saying she would be dead by morning.
-She said she was scared.

-I still have no idea what prompted her to leave the house and how she ended up in Green Way Station.

-## Dinner at the Parges
+## Chapter 17: Dinner at the Parges

 "Well there you have it," Simon Parge said after dinner from the confines of his contra-gravity chair.
-"Posthumous Patty and Dagger Dan Somebody knocked her off.
+"Posthumous Patty and Dagger Dan knocked her off.
 You'll never prove it.
 But that's what happened."

 "But it makes no sense," I protested.